GYRO BUILDING STANDARDS

 Gyroplanes constructed in Australia must be built in accordance with the relevant ASRA standards below.
 ASRA recommends that before you start to build, contact an ASRA Technical Adviser who will provide more information and feedback to many of the questions you may have.
 Proper advice will save you time and money.

-New Compliant Gyroplane registration (with a current ASRA Approval Number) and Gyroplanes which have expired ASRA registration, can apply online here.
+New Compliant Gyroplane listing (with a current ASRA Approval Number) and Gyroplanes which have ASRA Lapsed Listing, can apply online here.

 Forms are applicable to basic single and two place gyroplanes within Australia.
 If the constructed gyroplane is a single seater with an empty weight of <=250kg, then either the Basic or Compliant Construction Standard can be used.
 A single seat gyroplane with an empty weight of >250kg and all 2 seat gyroplanes must use the Compliant Construction Standard.